slz37/Personal-Projects/MALBot/README.md

 Works with windows and python 3.

 ## To do
-Finish ranking algorithm.
+Finish ranking algorithm.</br>
-Fix Firefox.
+Fix Firefox.</br>
-Add Linux support.
+Add Linux/mac support.